As its small group tours launch in Manchester, Rabbie’s takes Vicky Smith beyond the guidebooks

 Rabbie’s have recently launched tours departing from Manchester, including longer options that finish in Scotland.
 Tours depart from either Piccadilly or Manchester Airport.

-PS: I learned so many interesting things on my Rabbie’s Scotland tour that I couldn’t resist sharing ten of my favourite facts and figures (believe it or not, there were plenty more where these came from)…
+PS: I learned so many interesting things on my Rabbie’s Scotland tour that I couldn’t resist sharing 10 of my favourite facts and figures…

 - So different are Scotland’s Lowlands and Highlands that scientists believe they once belonged to different continents

 - Edinburgh’s 1996–97 Hogmanay celebrations won the Guinness world record for largest New Year party.
 Numbers are now restricted for safety, but the Scots still love merrymaking so much they get the 1st and 2nd of January off work

 - Ever wondered why Gaelic words are so long?
 It’s because the alphabet only has 18 letters, meaning more than one is needed to make certain sounds

 - There is more water in Loch Ness than all the lakes in England and Wales.
 No wonder Nessie is so hard to spot…

 - When Tesco cheekily tried to capitalise on Stornoway’s famous black pudding with their own ‘Stornoway-style’ version, a band of angry Lewis butchers took them to court…and won.
 It’s now a protected delicacy